woustachemax/nonrest/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## Author

+Created with <3 by [woustachemax](https://www.siddharththakkar.xyz/
-Created with ❤️ for developers who want to move fast and build real-time apps.
+ ) for developers who want to move fast and build real-time apps.

 ---

-**Made something cool with nonrest?** Share it with us!
-We'd love to see what you build.